 In that year (1995), the Brazilian Homosexual Movement counted approximately 50 groups, spread all over the national territory, including four lesbian groups, four transvestite groups, and the recently founded Brazilian Group of Transexuals (in the city of Cuiabá), the first of that kind in South America.
 Transexuals were finally popping up in the LGBT scene.

 Why did homosexuals form organized groups and still do?

-A homosexual (nowadays, LGBT) works like a sort of union to defend the category, uniting forces to fight discrimination and put pressure on public representatives in order to guarantee LGBT rights and full citizenship.
+A homosexual (nowadays, LGBT) works as a sort of union to defend the category, uniting forces to fight discrimination and put pressure on public representatives in order to guarantee LGBT rights and full citizenship.

 Basically, the Brazilian Homosexual Movement used to have three objectives: fighting all expressions of homophobia (intolerance against homosexuals); divulging accurate, positive information on homosexuality; raising awareness of gay, lesbian, and transgender people as to the importance of getting organized and fight for full rights.

 Currently, what used to be called “Homosexual Movement” has been renamed “LGBT Movement” as it represents more segments in terms of sexual and gender diversity.
 However, this acronym has proven insufficient.
 Many people would rather say LGBTQIA+ as it sounds more comprehensive, including queer, intersexual, and asexual too.
 The plus sign means there must be others that may not have been represented with the addition of those three letters, though.

 Homosexual groups work through meetings in which their members and visitors informally discuss their communities daily problems, plan on actions to divulge their objectives, and function as support groups to build self-esteem.
 They also broadcast information on strategies to prevent HIV-AIDS and other sexually transmitted illnesses.